EXXETA/wordpress-plugin-donations/wp/README.md

 - Protecting **climate**
 - Protecting **diversity**

-*Note:* You can view the WooCommerce product IDs in plugin's report dashboard page.
+*Note:* You can view the WooCommerce product IDs in the plugin's report dashboard page.

 *Note:* Products are not removed during the uninstallation process.
 You have to remove them yourself for a complete cleanup.